-Heinrich Eckhardt and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Heinrich Eckhardt, his wife Anna Elisabeth, and sons (Johann, age 25½; Johann Heinrich, age 23; Johann [again], age 20½) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 They settled in the Volga German colony of Krasnoyar on 20 July 1767 and are recorded there on the 1767 census in Households No. 4 (father), No. 5 (son Johann Heinrich), and No. 37 (son Johannes).